 Young children worried about starting preschool or kindergarten will be reassured when you read the picture book I Am Too Absolutely Small for School by Lauren Child to them.
 Lola is sure she is "too absolutely small for school," but Charlie, her older brother, humorously and patiently convinces she's not.
 Charlie give Lola all kinds of funny reasons that stretch the imagination that she needs to go to school.
 Child's mixed media artwork definitely adds to the fun.
 (Candlewick, 2004.
-ISBN: 9780763628871) Read my review of I Am Too Absolutely Small for School.
+ISBN: 9780763628871) Compare prices.
+Read my book review of I Am Too Absolutely Small for School.

 Despite the similarities in titles, First Grade Jitters is very different from First Day Jitters (see listing below).
 In this picture book, a boy named Aidan shares his fears about starting first grade and tells how his friends helped him to feel better about starting school.
 This newly illustrated edition of Robert Quackenbush's book has appealing artwork by Yan Nascimbene.
+Compare prices.
 (Harper, An Imprint of HarperCollins, 1982, 2010.
-ISBN: 9780060776329) Read my review of First Grade Jitters.
+ISBN: 9780060776329) Read my book review of First Grade Jitters.

 This is an excellent book for the child who is worried about changing schools.
 The author is Julie Danneberg and the colorful and comic illustrations in ink and watercolor are by Judy Love.
 It’s the first day of school and Sarah Jane Hartwell does not want to go.
 She will be going to a new school and she is scared.
 This is a funny book, with a surprise ending that will cause the reader to laugh out loud and then go back and read the entire story again.
 (Charlesbridge, 2000.
-ISBN: 158089061X) Read my review of First Day Jitters.
+ISBN: 158089061X) Compare prices.
+Read my book review of First Day Jitters.

 Are you looking for a children's book that can make your child's transition from kindergarten to first grade a little easier?
 In her amusing picture book First Grade Stinks!, author Mary Ann Rodman tells the story of Haley and her first day in first grade.
 With unexpected sympathy and explanations from her first grade teacher about why so much is different from kindergarten, Haley stops thinking, "First grade stinks!" and begins to think, "First grade is great!"
 (Peachtree Publishers, 2006.
-ISBN: 9781561453771) Read my review of First Grade Stinks!
+ISBN: 9781561453771) Compare prices.
+Read my book review of First Grade Stinks!

 This picture book was written by Dianne Blomberg and has engaging watercolor illustrations by George Ulrich.
 The American Psychological Association published Sam and Gram and the First Day of School under its auspices.
 The book was written specifically to help parents prepare children for kindergarten or first grade.
 In addition to the story about Sam and his experiences on the first day of school, there are two sections of information for parents.
 (Magination Press, 1999.
-ISBN: 1557985626) Read my review of Sam and Gram and the First Day of School.
+ISBN: 1557985626) Compare prices.
+Read my book review of Sam and Gram and the First Day of School.